The Lovers (Alexander O'Neal song)

 "The Lovers" is a song written by Jimmy Jam and Terry Lewis and recorded by American recording artist Alexander O'Neal.
-It is the fourth single from the singer's second solo album, Hearsay (1987).
+It is the fourth single from O'Neal's second solo studio album, Hearsay (1987).
 The song's distinctive backing vocals were performed by Cherrelle and Lisa Keith.
 Following the successful chart performances of the Hearsay singles "Fake", "Criticize", and "Never Knew Love Like This", "The Lovers" was released as the album's fourth single.

 Release

 Alexander O'Neal's 10th hit single and it reached #28 in the UK Singles Chart.
 In the United States, the single reached #41 on Billboard's Hot R&B/Hip-Hop Singles & Tracks.